phusion/passenger_apt_automation/README.md

  2. Add a definition for this new distribution to `internal/lib/distro_info.rb`.

-     1. Add to either the `UBUNTU_DISTRIBUTIONS` or the `DEBIAN_DISTRIBUTIONS` constant.
-     2. Add to the `DEFAULT_DISTROS` constant.
+     1. Add to the `DEFAULT_DISTROS` constant.
-     3. If it's a debian release you'll likely have to add the signing key to the buildbox's install.sh.
+     2. If it's a debian release you'll likely have to add the signing key to the buildbox's install.sh.
 (If debootstrap complains about a key in step 6).

  3. Run `internal/scripts/regen_distro_info_script.sh`.